SiyaoIsHiding/r-asymptotic-testing/README.md

 ## Questions To Ask

-### **Where should I install the binsegRcpp?**
+### 1. Where should I install the binsegRcpp?

-When I am testing locally, I find that I have to install `binsegRcpp` beforehand by `install.packages("binsegRcpp")`, otherwise the script cannot compile, raising `Error in loadNamespace(x) : there is no package called ‘binsegRcpp’`.
-Therefore, in the hardcoded Github Action above, I have to install `binsegRcpp` during the `setup-r-dependencies` beforehand as well.
-But is it supposed to use `atime` like this?
+During my local testing, I found that I had to install `binsegRcpp` beforehand by running `install.packages("binsegRcpp")`, otherwise the script cannot compile, raising `Error in loadNamespace(x) : there is no package called ‘binsegRcpp’`.
+Therefore, in my current hardcoded Github Action, I have to install `binsegRcpp` during the `setup-r-dependencies` beforehand as well.
+However, I am not sure if this is the proper approach.
+May you provide some guidance on this?

-### **Packaged with r-lib/actions/setup-r and r-lib/actions/setup-r-dependencies in it or not?**
+### 2. Packaged with `r-lib/actions/setup-r` and `r-lib/actions/setup-r-dependencies` in it or not?

-If not packaged in it, the user has to specify atime in their `r-lib/actions/setup-r-dependencies`.
+If the setup actions are not packaged in it, the user has to specify `atime` in their `r-lib/actions/setup-r-dependencies`.
 If packaged, there will be less flexibility for the user.
+Which one you think may be better?

-### **Using actions/check-out or git2r?**
+### 3. Using `actions/check-out` or `git2r`?

-Both are probably feasible.
-Using `actions/check-out` will enable the private repositories to use the Github Action, but result in more configuration tasks.
+Both of them seam feasible.
+Using `actions/check-out` will enable private repositories to use the Github Action but will require more configuration tasks.
+Which one do you suggest we use?

-### **How to test?**
+### 4. How to test?

-I find that the plots can be significantly different even on the same commits.
-I cannot come up with an ideal plan of testing.
-A potential plan is to delibrately add some codes to slow down the performance, for example sleeping for a while and then compare the changes in performance.
-But still, it won't be 100% sure that my codes are working.
+I have noticed that the plots can be significantly different even on the same commits.
+Therefore, I am unsure about how to test my code thoroughly.
+One approach I am considering is to intentionally slow down the performance by adding code to sleep for a while and then comparing the changes in performance.
+However, this is not foolproof.
+Could you provide some suggestions on the testing oracle?

-### **I failed to find `atime_pkg()`...
-Where can I find it?**
+### 5. Sorry that I failed to find `atime_pkg()`...

+May I ask where I can find it?